 So off to the Reception desk I went to complain about it, and I give them their due, they soon sent somebody round in a golf buggy to speak to the owners, after that we got some peace, and so did all of our neighbours.

-I finally managed to drink enough of the five Euros for five litres of rot-gut Rosé to allow The Chef to use the empty bottle to put fresh chlorinated water in from the special tap at the end of our cul-de-sac for daily drinking.
+I finally managed to drink enough of the Five-Euros-For-Five-Litres rot-gut Rosé to allow The Chef to use the empty bottle to put fresh chlorinated water in from the special tap at the end of our cul-de-sac for daily drinking.

 This evenings meal was a pizza and salad, the pizza being created by The Chef from a ready-made pizza base.
 Very nice it was too, followed by strawberries bought this morning from the market topped with Greek yoghurt.
 They're huge, not as sweet as the smaller ones but much nicer than we expected.
 It made a nice change and was a real treat.